cfdkang/cfdkang.github.io/README.md

     </tr>
   </table>
   <br/>
   <em>Figure.
-Hybrid RANS/LES simulation of a generic fighter jet (KF-21) for predicting vertical-tail buffeting using the in-house FVM flow solver (left) and URANS simulation of ducted-fan vane to examine flow interference using `Star-CCM+ v15.02` software.
+Hybrid RANS/LES simulation of a generic aircraft for predicting vertical-tail buffeting using the in-house FVM flow solver (left) and URANS simulation of ducted-fan vane to examine interference effect using `Star-CCM+ v15.02`.</em>

-    SPOD (St=15) of trailing-edge noise source structures under straight flow (left) and 45-degree misaligned flow (right).
-Spanwise anti-phase coherent flow is critical for the noise reduction mechanism</em>
 </p>